-The beauty of New Zealand is the accessibility of untouched nature.
-With the ability to go hiking up a mountain in the morning, swim at a gnarly surf beach in the afternoon and relax in geothermal hot springs by dusk, it’s the dream location for any adventure traveller.
+The most beautiful feature New Zealand offers is the accessibility of untouched nature.
+With the ability to hike up a mountain in the morning, swim at a gnarly surf beach in the afternoon and relax in geothermal hot springs by dusk, it’s the dream location for any adventure traveller.

 For my lovely travellers, I have saved you a bit of research time and put together a list of my favourite free adventure activities around New Zealand.
 Enjoy!

-Tucked away in the forest, you just need to take a beautiful 60 minute walk into the bush to find a magnificent cascading waterfall.
+Only a half hour drive from Auckland CBD, Fairy Falls is just as the name implies, a luscious utopia of emerald green with glass-like water.
+Tucked away in the forest, it’s only an hour walk into the bush and you’ll see a magnificent cascading waterfall.
 Follow the dulcet sound of water to find it.

 Glow Worm Caves

-Visit Waitomo once because it’s incredible, but if you’re a keen photographer, head to New Plymouth to explore the caves where you can practise low light photography (Waitomo don’t allow photography).
-It’s super spectacular and located at Urenui Beach, Taranaki.
+Visit Waitomo once because it’s incredible, but if you’re a keen photographer, head to New Plymouth to explore the glowworm caves where you can practise low light photography in peace.
+Waitomo have enforced a ban on photography, so this is the place to go if you want to capture the illuminated caves in full glory.
+Find them located at Urenui Beach in Taranaki.

-Embrace the Devil’s Staircase because the view is worth the intense cardio.
+Embrace the Devil’s Staircase because the view at the top is well worth the intense cardio.
 Just prepare yourself with bountiful amounts of chocolate and snacks to enjoy along the way.

 Travel tip: The track will take around 6 hours all up, but you can walk 3 hours in (and see cool things like Mount Doom, molten volcanic rock planes and the blue pools) and then hike back to the carpark to enjoy the sunset on the way back.

-You could pay $30 to visit DeBretts in Taupo, or you could choose the natural option and visit Spa Park which is right next to the Waikato River about 10 mins from Taupo township.
+You could pay $30 to visit DeBretts in Taupo, or you could choose the natural option and visit Spa Park which is right next to the Waikato River, about 10 mins from Taupo township.
+The best part is that you can lie down with half your body in the hot springs and your toes in the cold river simultaneously!
+Head up the hill for a more secluded pool all to yourself.

 At North Piha, walk to the far right of the beach and you’ll find a discrete pathway up the mountain.
 Follow it up to the top, head through the trees and then take the rope down the mountain to a secluded secret beach.
 Keep this one on the down low.

-When hiking with my American whanau*, we got an hour into the walk and they said, “So, are we there yet?”.
+When hiking with my whanau (family), we got an hour into the walk and they said, “So, are we there yet?”.
 I only responded with a laugh.
-The first stop is 4 hours away and the entire trip will take you two days.
-If you’ve not got long, you can just take a short round trip as there are beautiful views the entire way, but make sure to make it to one of the beaches if you’re a keen swimmer.
+The first stop is 4+ hours away and the entire trip will take you 2-3 days.
+If you’ve not got long, you can just take a short round trip as there are beautiful views the entire way.
+If you’re in it for the long haul, book some DOC campsites to break the journey and bring your camping supplies.

 My boyfriend works out at the dams as a technician so we often pop in to “the office” for hikes.
 Let’s face it, working in the forest on a daily basis – he literally has the dream job, and loves it enough to go in on weekends.